SwiftAppLab logo SwiftAppLab Start free trial

 What happens with rodent exclusion leads that are really just a DIY question?

-If the message reads like someone asking what trap or spray to buy themselves rather than requesting a technician, it gets flagged as low-value so you can decide to skip the response fee instead of drafting a reply to a lead that was never going to book.
+If the message reads like someone asking what trap or spray to buy themselves rather than requesting a technician, it gets flagged as low-value so you can skip it instead of drafting a reply to a lead that was never going to book.

 SwiftAppLab is not affiliated with or endorsed by Yelp Inc. Yelp is a trademark of Yelp Inc. Dollar figures throughout are typical estimates, not verified statistics.